Telemetry

 Example

-nv set service telemetry snapshot-interval
+nv set system telemetry snapshot-interval

 Configures how often to write to a snapshot file.
 You can specify a value between 1 and 604800.
 The default value is 1 second.